Constructing directed networks from multivariate time series using linear modelling technique: Acknowledgement

 The authors thank to the anonymous referees for various valuable comments and suggestions.
-Toshi Tanizawa would like to acknowledge the support of a Grant-in-Aid for Scientific Research~(C) (No.~24540419) from the Japan Society for the Promotion of Science~(JSPS).
-Tomo Nakamura and the other authors would like to acknowledge Professor Paul~E.~Rapp (Uniformed Services University of the Health Sciences) for providing us with the EEG data.
+T.T. would like to acknowledge the support of a Grant-in-Aid for Scientific Research~(C) (No.~24540419) from the Japan Society for the Promotion of Science~(JSPS).
+M.S. is funded by Discovery Project~(DP140100203).
+T.N. and the other authors would like to acknowledge Professor Paul~E.~Rapp (Uniformed Services University of the Health Sciences) for providing us with the EEG data used in Ref~\cite{Rapp-etal:2005}.